-This helps you conduct hive inspections quickly and ensure that you spot the queen early on and put her frame in a safe place.
+This helps you conduct hive inspections quickly and ensure that you spot the her early on and put her frame in a safe place.
 She is less likely to be crushed during a hive inspection if you know her location.

 Honey bee swarming is a natural occurrence in healthy colonies.
 When inspecting a hive that you know had a marked queen, you may find an unmarked queen.

 This is valuable information for the beekeeper who is working to breed bees with certain characteristics.
-If you produce colony with superior varroa mite control it is good to know where the queen in the hive originated.
+If you produce a colony with superior varroa mite control it is good to know where the queen in the hive originated.

 Queen Bee Colors Reflect Her Age

 If you mark her with a special color for the year, you will always know how old she is.
 This can be beneficial in honey bee management.
 Why?

 Because if you have an older queen in a production colony, you know the chances of her failing are greater than that of a young one.

 You may choose to leave her in place as long as she is doing a good job – but perhaps you may check her quality a bit more often.
 If you suspect a need to requeen a hive, this gives you some warning and allows you to plan.